Overview

 The primary objective of this program is to harness the potential arising from Senegal’s rich history, its educated youth, and its diverse social networks.
 However, these opportunities are frequently constrained by the lack of access to leading universities and global markets where English serves as the predominant medium of communication.

-This program was established in collaboration with WARC (West African Research Center) and includes students from Johnson C. Smith University in Charlotte, NC.
+This program was established in collaboration with both West African Research Center (WARC) and Institut Islamique de Dakar (IID).
+It also includes students from Johnson C. Smith University in Charlotte, NC.
 The inclusion of diverse groups and networks is intentional, as stakeholders recognize that when diverse groups, resources, and innovative ideas come together, they have the potential to generate remarkable outcomes and lasting benefits for local communities.

 Community Partnerships

 The West African Research Center (WARC) is the overseas research center for the West African Research Association (WARA), located in Dakar.
 WARC is a center for academic exchange between American and West African scholars that encourages research on the region.
-The student project will consist of providing English and digital literacy instruction for students and adult learners largely selected from local universities and education institutions in Dakar.
+Institut Islamique de Dakar (IID) is a public institution under the Ministry of National Education, comprising the General Directorate, the Research Department, the Publishing and Documentation Department, and the Teaching Department.
+Additionally, it serves as a boarding school for high school student.
+The student project will consist of providing comprehensive English and digital literacy instruction for students and adult learners largely selected by WARC & IID from local universities and education institutions in Dakar.
+Concurrently, our program will address the underlying issues that contribute to migration from the West African region.

 Program Requirements